Does Heat Treatment for Cockroaches Work?

-The idea behind this method is that very few pests are able to withstand high levels of heat.
 Ultimately, when the heat gets high enough the pest will start to cook and then die.
 These levels of heat are different for various pests.
 Some need only small amounts of heat and some need extreme heat.
 All of this is scientifically proven, and researchers have determined the various temperatures which certain pests cannot live beyond.

 But does heat treatment for cockroaches actually work?
 The answer is YES.
 Just as with every other creature, cockroaches will eventually succumb if the heat gets high enough.
 Research has discovered that the most common species of cockroach, the German cockroach, dies in 7 minutes at 55°C.